bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 import { BucketClient } from "@bucketco/node-sdk";

 // Create a new instance of the client with the secret key.
 Additional options
-// are available, such as supplying a logger, fallback features and
-// other custom properties.
+// are available, such as supplying a logger and other custom properties.
 //
-// Fallback features are used in the situation when the server-side
-// features are not yet loaded or there are issues retrieving them.
-// See "Initialization Options" below for more information.
-//
 // We recommend that only one global instance of `client` should be created
 // to avoid multiple round-trips to our servers. const client = new BucketClient({
   secretKey: "sec_prod_xxxxxxxxxxxxxxxxxxxxx",
-  fallbackFeatures: ["huddle", "voice-huddle"],
 });

 // Initialize the client and begin fetching feature targeting definitions.